 - Promote linkages and interaction among our diverse academic disciplines to develop and maintain a community of scholars, staff, students and interested public.

-- Provide support for the curricular and co-curricular activities of UW faculty and staff by hosting lectures, exhibitions, film series, reading groups, language tables, library orientations (contact William Kniffen), and other events that enhance the academic offerings on South Asia at the University (Outreach, Wisconsin International Outreach Consortium)
+- Provide support for the curricular and co-curricular activities of UW faculty and staff by hosting lectures, exhibitions, film series, reading groups, language tables, library orientations, and other events that enhance the academic offerings on South Asia at the University (Outreach, Wisconsin International Outreach Consortium)

 - Engage in fundraising for the support of outreach programs, student fellowships, teaching and research.